 None.
 Best bet are the two gas stations immediately after turning left onto 513, both have restrooms.

-There is a porta-john at the boat launch parking area about halfway through the hike.
+There may be a portable toilet at the Splitrock Reservoir boat launch parking area about halfway through the hike.

 On the platform there is a placard explaining the mine and the bats.

 Check out the mine and then return to the WHITE by turning LEFT while facing the mine and following a brief unmarked trail back to the main WHITE trail.